keithrozario/lambda-cache/README.md

     return response
 ```

 Under the hood, we us the `get_parameters` API call for boto3, which translate to a single network call for multiple parameters.
+You can group all parameters types in a single call, with `StringList` parameters returned a python lists.

 ## Decorator stacking
 If you wish to cache multiple parameters with different expiry times, stack the decorators.
 In this example, `var1` will be refreshed every 30 seconds, `var2` will be refreshed after 60.